lubeda/EspHoMaTriXv2/README.md

 # EspHoMaTriX version 2 (EHMTXv2)

 ## Very important information!!
-Since esphome 2023.6.0 this does not compile anymore!!!
+Since esphome 2023.6.0 this does not compile anymore on ESP8266 platform!!!

 ## Important information